 A post-test, handout, and certificate of completion will be provided at the completion of this one-hour webinar.

 Speaker Biography: Jerrod Brown, Ph.D., is an Assistant Professor and Program Director for the Master of Arts degree in Human Services with an emphasis in Forensic Behavioral Health for Concordia University, St. Paul, Minnesota.
 Jerrod has also been employed with Pathways Counseling Center in St. Paul, Minnesota for the past fifteen years.
 Pathways provides programs and services benefiting individuals impacted by mental illness and addictions.
-Jerrod is also the founder and CEO of the American Institute for the Advancement of Forensic Studies (AIAFS), and the Editor-in-Chief of Forensic Scholars Today (FST) and the Journal of Special Populations (JSP).
+Jerrod is also the founder and CEO of the American Institute for the Advancement of Forensic Studies (AIAFS) and the Editor-in-Chief of Forensic Scholars Today (FST).
 Jerrod has completed four separate master’s degree programs and holds graduate certificates in Autism Spectrum Disorder (ASD), Other Health Disabilities (OHD), and Traumatic-Brain Injuries (TBI).

 Email address: [email protected]